Code-Institute-Submissions/beep-boop/TESTING.md

 ![Screenshot of a lost game](assets/images/readme-images/lose-game-screenshot.jpg "Screenshot of a lost game and lost game modal")

 If the user makes a mistake, the level display shows **"GAME OVER!"** and a game-over jingle sounds.
 The game-over jingle is reminiscent  of classic old-school arcade game game-over sounds.
-Following this, a modal pops up to say the game is over, inform the user of which level they reached, and if played on easy or normal difficulty, suggests playing the game on an easier difficulty with a link to difficulty.html.
+Following this, a modal pops up to say the game is over, inform the user of which level they reached, and if played on normal or hard difficulty, suggests playing the game on an easier difficulty with a link to difficulty.html.

 ### The game to be simple to understand and play
-The game is a very simple concept taken from the game 'Simon'.
+The game is based on a very simple concept taken from the game 'Simon'.
 Whilst anyone familiar  with the game 'Simon' would immediately understand how to play, even without prior knowledge the user can quickly come to understand the rules of the game due to its simple nature and audio/visual feedback.

 ### To be able to read the game instructions should I need them
 ![Screenshot with 'HOW TO PLAY' highlighted](assets/images/readme-images/how-to-play-screenshot.jpg "Screenshot with 'HOW TO PLAY' highlighted")